 Therapist and Educator

-Lindsey holds a Master of Science in Counseling and has been in clinical practice for four years, and is currently completing a Ph.D. in Counseling Education and Supervision.
+Lindsey Warwick (she/her) holds a Master of Science in Counseling and has been in clinical practice for four years, and is currently completing a Ph.D. in Counseling Education and Supervision.
 She holds both LPC Associate and LMFT Associate licenses, under the supervision of Don Zablosky, LPC-S, LMFT-S. Lindsey is trained in Eye Movement Desensitization and Reprocessing (EMDR) therapy, a trauma-processing intervention, and works from a gestalt-existential lens.
 Her work focuses on the present moment and helping clients explore their own meaning-making.

 Lindsey identifies with the ethics of a trauma-informed and culturally humble clinician.
 She enjoys working with adults in individual therapy, as well as with group and relationship counseling, and has a passion for working with LGBTQIA+, polyam, and folks in alternative relationships structures and communities.
 Her clinical expertise is trauma/PTSD, grief, anxiety/depression, relationship/communication difficulties, somatic processing, mindfulness, and spirituality – including spiritually transformative experiences and spiritual emergencies.
 Her goal is to help clients feel more fulfilled, present, aware, and attuned to their own needs so that they can follow through with meeting those needs in the best possible ways.